clausehound/clausehound-blog/content/blog/what-voting-rights-do-non-voting-shareholders-have/index.md

 author: frahman@cobaltcounsel.com
 tags: ["ESOP","Employee","Articles of Incorporation","Shareholders Agreement"]
 date: 2017-05-12 11:00:24
-description: "Links from this article:
-Shareholders' Agreement
-ESOP
-Articles of Incorporation
+description: "This articles discusses the rights of non-voting shareholders for entrepreneurs and investors."

 A common question that entrepreneurs/inventors have when incorporating..."